davidmoten/word-wrap/README.md

 * Can specify custom string width function (for example `FontMetrics.stringWidth`)
 * Treats special characters appropriately (don't wrap a comma to the next line for example)
 * Conserves leading whitespace on lines
+* Optionally insert hyphens
+* Easy to use and read builder

 ## Motivation
-I needed to render text for display in a PDF using [PDFBox](https://pdfbox.apache.org/) but PDFBox didn't offer word wrapping.
-I searched for libraries to do it and found Apache *commons-text* and *commons-lang* `WordUtils` but it didn't conserve leading spaces on lines and didn't allow for a customizable string width function.
+The primary author of this librar needed to render text for display in a PDF using [PDFBox](https://pdfbox.apache.org/) but PDFBox didn't offer word wrapping.
+He searched for libraries to do it and found Apache *commons-text* and *commons-lang* `WordUtils` but it didn't conserve leading spaces on lines and didn't allow for a customizable string width function.
+With a bit of luck this library will help those who are on a similar search!

 ## Getting started
 Add this to your pom: